-- Establishing the authorisation structure for the approval and renewal of credit facilities.
+- Formulating credit policies in consultation with business units, covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures, and compliance with regulatory and statutory requirements. - Establishing the authorisation structure for the approval and renewal of credit facilities.
 Authorisation limits are allocated to business units.
 Larger facilities require approval by the Executive Committee members and the Board (Sub Committee) on risk management. - Reviewing and assessing credit risk.
 The Credit department assesses all credit exposures in excess of designated limits, prior to facilities being committed to customers by the business unit concerned.
 Renewals and reviews of facilities are subject to the same review process.
-Limiting concentrations of exposure to counterparties, geographies and industries (for loans and advances), and by issuer, credit rating band, market liquidity and country (for investment securities). - Developing and maintaining the Bank's risk grading in order to categories exposures according to the degree of risk of financial loss faced and to focus management on the attendant risks.
+Limiting concentrations of exposure to counterparties, geographies and industries (for loans and advances), and by issuer, credit rating band, market liquidity and country (for investment securities)..

+- Developing and maintaining the Bank's risk grading in order to categorise exposures according to the degree of risk of financial loss faced and to focus management on the attendant risks.
 The risk grading system is used in determining where impairment provisions may be required against specific credit exposures.
 The current risk grading framework consists of 5 grades reflecting varying degrees of risk of default and the availability of collateral or other credit risk mitigation.
 The responsibility for setting risk grades lies with the Board of Directors.
 Risk grades are subject to regular reviews by the Risk Management Department. - Reviewing compliance of business units with agreed exposure limits, including those for selected industries, country risk and product types.
 Regular reports are provided by the credit department on the credit quality of portfolios and appropriate corrective action is taken. - Providing advice, guidance and specialist skills to business units to promote best practice throughout the Bank in the management of credit risk.